 It is the small experiences like this one that give you the best memories!
 They are there for the taking.
 All you have to do to have them is to reach out!

 One of the best ways to enrich your travels is to participate in any activities or events that may be going on around you.

 Parades, crafts shows, rodeos, sporting events and campground activities all are good ways to do this.

 They can be a lot of fun and generally cost almost nothing to do!

 What is really fun is to introduce yourself to someone who is famous.

-We met Lily Tomlin this way and had a great visit with her.
+My husband and I met Lily Tomlin this way and had a great visit with her.
 She even gave us an autographed photo of herself.